Rhinoceros poaching in Southern Africa: Notable seizures

-North West Province, South Africa in April 2019

 The biggest rhino horn seizure ever recorded was made in South Africa's North West Province on 13 April 2019.
 Two men were arrested for the possession of 167 rhino horns after local authorities received a tip-off that a large batch of rhino horns destined for South East Asia was in transit.
 The men held a permit to transport the horns within Gauteng Province only but were arrested in North West Province.
 The two men have each received prison sentences which will run concurrently for 25 years.

-Hong Kong International Airport, Hong Kong in February 2019

 Airport authorities at Hong Kong International Airport seized 24 partial rhino horns (worth an estimated value of £780,000) stored in two cardboard boxes that were in transit to Ho Chi Minh City, Vietnam from Johannesburg, South Africa.

-OR Tambo International Airport, Johannesburg, South Africa in January 2019

 OR Tambo International Airport customs authorities seized 36 horns and horn fragments (worth an estimated £1 million) that were sniffed out by a detector dog.
 The horns were hidden in household objects stored in eight boxes heading for Dubai.